How To Obtain Your Licence In Ontario

 The Training and Testing Regulation made under the PSISA came into force on April 15, 2010.
 All security guards and private investigators must fulfil the mandatory requirements of the Training and Testing Regulation in order to be eligible to apply for a licence.

-To obtain your licence as a security guard in Ontario you must meet the licensing requirements as set by the PSISA and follow the licensing process.
+To obtain your Ontario Security Licence you must meet the licensing requirements as set by the PSISA and follow the licensing process.
 The process of getting your licence takes a variable amount of time depending on a number of factors.
 Generally, the process of obtaining your security guard licence in Ontario will take approximately two to three weeks to complete from start to finish.
 The fastest, most convenient, and least expensive way to complete the licencing process is to register for an online version of the course.
 That will allow you to begin right away and move through the material at your own pace.
 Make sure that the course you register for is being delivered by a registered training provider that is Ministry Approved and that has a good reputation and positive reviews on their website from former students.
 The total cost for the licensing process will range from approximately $315.00 to $460.00 for the entire process.
 The training cost is the only thing that varies in the process.
 Depending on the method you chose, online versus in-class, and the training the company you select, you will pay more or less.
-Online training costs much less than in-class training and you can register for as little as $79.99 plus HST for a course.
+Online training costs much less than in-class training and you can register for as little as $69.99 plus HST for a course.
 Remember that online courses do not include first aid and you will have to either have your first aid already done or complete it while taking the course so your training provider can obtain your Training Completion Number (TCN) from the ministry.
 Online courses also provide you flexibility in scheduling and convenience that in-class training cannot match.
 Make sure that the online provider you select has good technical and instructional support services, especially if you have issues with technology and/or are new to the security industry.

 The following sections break down the individual portions of the licensing process with costs and time requirements.